s-nlp/mutual_implication_score/README.md

 To learn more refer to our article: [A large-scale computational study of content preservation measures for text style transfer and paraphrase generation](https://aclanthology.org/2022.acl-srw.23/)

-# Benchmarking
+# Measures comparison

-The `benchmarking` folder contains the code and most of the datasets used in the study of content similarity measures.
+One of the main impacts of our work is a large scale comparison of 57 measure on text style transfer and paraphrases detection tasks.
+You can reproduce the subset of our computations using the code and and most of the datasets in `benchmarking` folder.
-More details are in its README file.
+More details are in [README](https://github.com/skoltech-nlp/mutual_implication_score/blob/main/benchmarking/README.md).

 # Citations